Oksana Dmitriyeva: 2016 parliamentary election

 In July 2016, Oksana Dmitriyeva headed the lists of the Party of Growth in the State Duma election (2nd in the federal list after Boris Titov) and the Legislative Assembly of St. Petersburg (1st place in the list).
 She also ran in the 217th South-East single-mandate Constituency of St. Petersburg.

 During the campaign against Oksana Dmitriyeva, "black technologies" were used (in particular, candidates of namesake were nominated).
 Outdoor advertising with the image of Oksana Dmitriyeva was broken or damaged, anonymous newspapers were published against her.
 During the voting, mass violations were noted at the polling stations, counting of votes was also conducted with violations, which was noted by representatives of the Central Election Commission.
 Oksana Dmitryieva lost the election in her constituency, but she said she did not recognize the results and appealed to the prosecutor's office demanding investigation of violations and cancellation of election results in this constituency.

 At the simultaneous elections to the Legislative Assembly of St. Petersburg, the list of the Party of Growth, headed by Oksana Dmitriyeva, received 10.7% of all votes.
 According to the results of elections Oksana Dmitriyeva was elected to the St. Petersburg Legislative Assembly of the Party of Growth.

 2018 Presidential election

 In July 2017, Oksana Dmitriyeva began to participate in the primaries of the Party of Growth, for the selection of a presidential candidate in the 2018 election.

 3rd term as Deputy of the State Duma

 In September 2021 Dmitriyeva was elected member of the 8th State Duma in the South East constituency of Saint Petersburg, earning 34.91% of the vote.
 She became the first Duma deputy from the Party of Growth.
 Unlike other minor party MPs and independents, Dmitriyeva refused to join any faction.

+Family

+She is married to Ivan Grachev, a deputy of the Russian State Duma of several convocations.

+Their son, Dmitry, was born in 1995 and graduated from the Faculty of Physics of Lomonosov Moscow State University.

+In her free time, Dmitrieva enjoys swimming and alpine skiing.